 The last presenter was Joseph Paliwoda, of LIGHT House.
 He recommended calling everyday if you're on a waitlist for a treatment center.
 He also emphasized having fun in recovery.

 Families Against Narcotics, Northwest Wayne County Chapter, is taking a great first step towards fixing these problems by bringing patients and their families together with treatment providers to talk out the issues.
 An audience member noted that it took her a week to find treatment herself, and that people can't find it when they need it.

 Addiction treatment, like addiction itself, needs to be as lightning quick and serious as emergency treatment.
 It's clear that now, the system is slow and broken.
 Workit Health is working to address immediate treatment needs with rapid access clinics, telehealth doctor's visits, and on-demand online programs and online counseling.
 If you have the urge to get better, seize it and take action.
 Your life could depend on it.

-Workit Clinic now opened in Michigan
+Workit Clinic is in Michigan & California

 Kali Lux is Workit Health's Community Lead, and a content writer and editor with a gift for breaking down big ideas into digestible bits.
 She loves to talk, write, and read recovery.
 Her short humor has been featured on McSweeney's Internet Tendency, and her BA in English is from ASU.